nodejs/node/doc/api/crypto.markdown

 should be called.
 The main drawback of using `ecdh.setPublicKey()` is that it can be used to put the ECDH key pair into an inconsistent state.

-## Caveats
+### Support for weak or compromised algorithms

-The `crypto` module still supports some algorithms which are already compromised.
-And the API also allows the use of ciphers and hashes with a small key size that are considered to be too weak for safe use.
+The `crypto` module still supports some algorithms which are already compromised and are not currently recommended for use.
+The API also allows the use of ciphers and hashes with a small key size that are considered to be too weak for safe use.

 Users should take full responsibility for selecting the crypto algorithm and key size according to their security requirements.

-Based on the recommendations of [NIST SP 800-131A]:
+Based on the recommendations of [NIST SP 800-131A][]:

 - MD5 and SHA-1 are no longer acceptable where collision resistance is required such as digital signatures.